MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 ```

 ### -EventAccessType
-This setting governs which users can access the event for Town hall and access the event registration page or the event site to register for Webinar.
-It also governs which user type is allowed to join the session/s in the event for both event types.
+This setting governs which users can access the Town hall event and access the event registration page or the event site to register for a Webinar.
+It also governs which user type is allowed to join the session or sessions in the event for both event types.

 Possible values are:
  - **Everyone**: Enables creating events to allow in-tenant, guests, federated, and anonymous (external to the tenant) users to register and join the event.